wp-plugins/link-to-bible/readme.txt

 = 2.0.1 =
 - Link-To-Bible now adds the links to bibleserver.com also to old posts, when they are viewed the first time.
-- Link-To-Bible now changes the links if the selected bible version is changed.
+- Link-To-Bible now changes the links, if the selected bible version is changed.
 (The links are changed the first time the post is viewed or saved.)

 = 1.1.3 =